zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 This allows them to be used in [`flow()`](https://zenika.github.io/immutadot/immutadot/1.0/core.html#.flow) (see [Chained operations](#chained-operations)).

-Partial functions returned by calls without `obj` are unary, therefore you may call them with more than one parameter, only the first one will be used :
+Partial functions returned by calls without `obj` are unary, therefore you may call them with more than one parameter, only the first one will be used:

 ```js
 set('nested.prop', 'val')(obj, discarded1, discarded2)
 ```

 ## Chained operations

 [`chain()`](https://zenika.github.io/immutadot/immutadot/0.3/seq.html#.chain) has been removed in favor of [`flow()`](https://zenika.github.io/immutadot/immutadot/1.0/core.html#.flow).

 The main reasons behind this are that `chain` had some major drawbacks :